top of page

 mRNA vaccine development for human and animal pathogens

 We have extensive experience making mRNA vaccines in-house using the method developed by Weissman, Karikó, Pardi, and colleagues (i.e. nucleoside-modified mRNA delivered by lipid nanoparticles), and we published the first preclinical efficacy study of this platform in animal models of Zika virus infection in 2017.
-We're interested in further developing the mRNA vaccine technology to tackle some of the hardest disease targets with cellular immunity.
+We're interested in further developing the mRNA vaccine technology to tackle some of the hardest disease targets that will require effective T cell responses for protective immunity.
 We're also interested in developing more cost-effective mRNA vaccine designs for veterinary and agricultural applications.
-Potential targets of interest include viruses that affect fish, dogs, cats, pigs, cattle, and poultry.
+We are interested in establishing collaborations with labs that work on pathogens affecting pets, livestock, and wildlife.

 bottom of page